Collin County reports one COVID-related death today

 Collin County and Texas Health and Human Services released updated COVID-19 information.

-Today, an increase of 132 hospitalizations throughout the state were reported at 4,263 of which 1,177 cases were reported hospitalized in North Texas, two fewer than yesterday.
-Since Oct.
-4, hospitalizations in the state and in North Texas have risen from 3,195 and 817, respectively.
-This a reverse of the average trend during the month of September.
+Today, a jump of 149 hospitalizations throughout the state were reported at 4,931 of which 1,374 cases were reported hospitalized in North Texas, 27 higher than yesterday.

 An updated breakdown of all Collin County cases to date is available at: https://apps.collincountytx.gov/reports/COVID19/Daily%20Report%20by%20City.xlsx